MarwahHatamleh/APIs_BackEnd/README.md

 In project is i meant  to make a fully a system design for all tables

+Security :
+ - Added Middlewares (auth , authz)

+ I added permissions and role for each user and warp each handler with proper permission to make only authz peron to create and manage data and add auth to check JWT token to check whos this user and whats permissions he/she has via payload.

+Performance and scalability on DB and APIs :

 As : i create index on users , posts , comments to make the query performance so instant and quickly as we know the indexed make it speed queries for filrering and search so speed  based on B-tree as not as liner

 so liner > takes O(n)